Preventive & General Health

 Incontinence: Causes, Symptoms, and Solutions Explained

-Incontinence is the involuntary or uncontrollable leakage of urine or poo.
-It is called urinary, bowel, or double incontinence if both weeing and pooing are affected.
-It can occur because of weakening of the muscles that control weeing or pooing or from illness such as stroke, which can affect the nerves that control these functions.
-Urinary incontinence may be brought by coughing or laughing (stress incontinence) or when you feel the urge to urinate (urge incontinence).
+Incontinence is the involuntary or uncontrollable leakage of urine or poop.
+It is called urinary, bowel, or double incontinence if both peeing and pooping are affected.
+It can occur because of weakening of the muscles that control these functions or from illness such as stroke, which can affect the nerves that control them.
+Urinary incontinence may be brought on by coughing or laughing (stress incontinence) or when you feel the urge to urinate (urge incontinence).
 Incontinence is diagnosed when it has happened regularly, not just once.
 Muscle exercises may help train the muscles to reduce incontinence.
 Medication may also help control symptoms of urinary incontinence.

 Halitosis: Causes & Treatments for Bad Breath